 €€ – €€€ Italian Mediterranean Seafood

-The Vesuvio Roof Bar u0026 Restaurant by u0022UNA cucinau0022 offers traditional Neapolitan and Mediterranean dishes.
-A wine list provides a selection of the best regional and other Italian wines to go with the chef’s specialties.
-Our restaurant serves different Neapolitan dishes every week,
+The Vesuvio Roof Bar u0026 Restaurant offers traditional Neapolitan and Mediterranean dishes, with a wine list featuring the best regional Italian wines to accompany the chef's specialities.

 View on TripAdvisor